 I write the occasional book and film review for this blog, not as often as I would like.
 Recently I have been working through writing about techniques of landscape painting, as I re-develop my landscape work.

-I began my online art and writing career using the idea of the Void.
-The Void has been a powerful meme in recent philosophy.
-I have described some of the ways in which the Void can be explored through contemporary art in my prize-winning essay on the work of Anne Judell.
-See: Anne Judell “Void” – Review.
+The philosophy of art is an abiding interest.
+Right at the beginning of my art explorations I started thinking about the idea of the Void, a powerful meme in recent philosophy related to concepts such as Black Holes and other way-out stuff in modern physics and cosmology.
+I have described some of the ways in which the Void can be explored through contemporary art in my prize-winning essay on the work of Anne Judell here.